 For each page, aim for the keywords with the highest possible search volume based on the search intent and additional criteria for that page.
 “Good” search volumes are relative based on:

-- Whether you’re targeting the awareness, consideration or decision phase of the purchase funnel
+- Stage of the purchase funnel

-3. Include keyword variations
+3. Include long-tail keyword variations